The 2026 Market Guide to Secure Global SD-WAN Managed Service Providers

 Comcast Business significantly expanded its global capabilities through the acquisition of Masergy in 2021, combining Comcast's US network infrastructure with Masergy's global expertise.
 This was essential for Comcast as it allowed them to move from a primarily US-focused provider into a global competitor, particularly for enterprises requiring more complex network management capabilities.

 The combined entity now spans over 80 countries across the Americas, Europe and Asia, moving away from Comcast's previously US-centric operations.
 However, positive remnants of this still show, with their network architecture leveraging Comcast's extensive last-mile infrastructure in North America.
+Whilst Comcast Business holds the top US position, it is currently positioned in the Challenge Tier of Vertical Systems Group's Mid-2025 Global Provider SD-WAN Leaderboard, reflecting that its global footprint (whilst growing) remains developing compared to the largest global carriers.

 Comcast's service is primarily delivered as a fully managed offering, though customers can access co-management-esque capabilities through their self-service portal.
 This hybrid approach offers enterprises flexibility where needed but leans primarily on expert oversight and support, which is far better suited for more complex requirements.